William Shatner Files for Divorce From His Wife of 18 Years

 Albert L. Ortega/Getty Images

-William Shanter has decided he wants to live life as a single man.
+William Shatner has decided he wants to live life as a single man.

 On Tuesday, E!
 News learned that the 88-year-old actor filed for divorce from his wife, Elizabeth Shatner, after nearly 18 years of marriage.
 According to his divorce docs, which were obtained by E!
 News, the Star Trek actor cited "irreconcilable differences."